-March is the time when we celebrate Doctor’s Day– and what better way to do that than with a few good jokes?
+March is the time when we celebrate Doctors’ Day.
+What better way to celebrate that than with a few good jokes?
 Some are great one-liners, some help you make fun of yourself, and some are just irreverent.
 That’s necessary actually, because without some self-deprecating or gallows humor, how would you ever get through the life-and-death nature of your everyday work?
-Here they are, for better or for worse; feel free to memorize them and spit them out to your colleagues at the most inopportune moment!
+Here are some doctor jokes and doctor puns; feel free to memorize them and spit them out to your colleagues at the most inopportune moment!

 One (or 2) Liners